00xNetrunner/obsidianVault/Notes and Guides/Linux System Guides/NixOS - Hyprland .md

 ```

-Now thats done lets move on to our home-manager. and set up wayland config their. we can also add these settings to a hyprland.nix file that home-manager calls in.
+Now that's done lets move on to our home-manager. and set up wayland config their. we can also add these settings to a hyprland.nix file that home-manager calls in.